Greece Moments Greece Moments

 Soiree Café

-On a small headland at the southern end of the beach stands the village church Panagia Flampouriani (church consecration festival on 23 August), bright white with a red tiled roof.
-A path decorated with oleander leads to the church.
-Enjoy the silence here and let your gaze wander over the sea.
-Opposite the church, the tavern opens in summer Phlampouriotes, where landlady Joanna prepares delicious home cooking.
+On a small headland at the southern end of the beach stands the village church Panagia Flampouriani (church festival on 23 August), bright white with a red tiled roof.
+A path lined with oleander leads up to the church.
+Enjoy the silence here and let your gaze wander out over the sea.
+Opposite the church, the tavern Phlampouriotes opens in summer, where landlady Joanna prepares delicious home cooking.

 Flampouria Taverne Strand Kythnos